honghaoz/Dynamic-Collection-View-Cell-With-Auto-Layout-Demo/README.md

 ![](https://raw.githubusercontent.com/honghaoz/Dynamic-Collection-View-Cell-With-Auto-Layout-Demo/master/Screenshots/cell.png?token=3926785__eyJzY29wZSI6IlJhd0Jsb2I6aG9uZ2hhb3ovRHluYW1pYy1Db2xsZWN0aW9uLVZpZXctQ2VsbC1XaXRoLUF1dG8tTGF5b3V0LURlbW8vbWFzdGVyL1NjcmVlbnNob3RzL2NlbGwucG5nIiwiZXhwaXJlcyI6MTQxMjQ1NTM5NX0%3D--9553b945bbfa038d86f226060b3bdb7fcb1424d1)

-For title label, there are top, leading, trailing spacing with superView.
+For the title label, there are top, leading, trailing spacing with superView.
-For content label, there are botton, leading, trailing spacing with superView.
+For the content label, there are bottom, leading, trailing spacing with superView.
-And there is a fixed vertical spacing between bottom of title label with top of content label
+And there is a fixed vertical spacing between the bottom of the title label with the top of the content label

 All of these 7 constraints have 1000 priority